Goodnight Nurse: Member changes and hiatus

 "We don’t know if or when we’ll be back, and we’ll all keep making music till the day we die, but for now this is it for Goodnight Nurse.
 So one last time THANK YOU from the bottom of our hearts for everything you’ve given us, it’s been an amazing 9 years and we love you for it."

-Following their indefinite hiatus, lead singer and guitarist Joel Little has gone on to forge a highly successful career as a Grammy award-winning songwriter and producer.
-He is best known for his work with Lorde, Jarryd James and Broods.
+Following their indefinite hiatus, lead singer and guitarist Joel Little went on to become a Grammy award-winning songwriter and producer, known for his work with Lorde, Jarryd James and Broods.

 Guitarist Sam McCarthy and 2004 Smokefreerockquest winning "Incursa" bandmate Jordan Arts formed the New Wave musical duo Kids of 88.